magento/devdocs/vagrant/README.md

 # Deploy devdocs locally

-You can deploy devdocs site locally using this Vagrant container.
-Vagrant enables you to crun the software needed to build the devdocs project in a self-contained virtual machine.
+You can deploy devdocs site locally using this Vagrant project.
+Vagrant enables you to run the software needed to build the devdocs project in a self-contained virtual machine (VM).
 Our Vagrant project clones the devdocs repository.
-You can run Jekyll from the `/vagrant/devdocs` project root.
+You can then run Jekyll from the `/vagrant/devdocs` project root.

+# IMPORTANT
+If you previously used Vagrant to clone and update the devdocs site, we _strongly recommend_ you clone it again before making further updates.
+We recently renamed the `2.0` branch to `develop`.
+We'd prefer you to clone the repository again.

 ## Install required software
-Install the Virtual Box and Vagrant software for your operating system:
+Install the VirtualBox and Vagrant software for your operating system:

 1. [Install VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 3. [Install Vagrant](https://www.vagrantup.com/).

-## Customize the container
+## Customize the project

 You can change the following parameters in `Vagrantfile`:

 - `NAME` is a name of virtual machine (default: `magento.devdocs`).
 - `HOST_PORT` is a localhost port that enables you to observe the generated site from your host (default: `4000`).
-- `RAM` is the amount of RAM used by the virtualVM (default: `1024` MB).
+- `RAM` is the amount of RAM used by the virtual VM (default: `1024` MB).
 - `CPU` is the maximum percentage of CPU used for the VM. (default: `50` percent).

-## Windows only: Run the UNIX shell and Virtual Box as Administrator
+## Windows only: Run the UNIX shell and VirtualBox as Administrator
-To enable symlinks to work, Windows users must run both the UNIX shell (for example, Git Bash) and the Virtual Box application as administrator.
+To enable symlinks to work, Windows users must run both the UNIX shell (for example, Git Bash) and the VirtualBox application as administrator.
 The easiest way to do that is to modify the applications' shortcuts as follows:

 1. Right-click the application on your desktop or under **Start** > **All Programs**
 2. From the pop-up menu, click **Properties**.